yunusemrejr/netstory.sh/README.md

 ## Credits

-Script logic, network storytelling, and browser automation adapted for troubleshooting by [yunfx] and Perplexity AI’s Assistant.
+Script logic, network storytelling, and browser automation adapted for troubleshooting by Yunus Emre Vurgun.

 ***